aruth-cdc/nchspoweRpoint/README.md

-# Automating NCHS formatting standards for PowerPoint outputs in Quarto
+# Automating NCHS formatting standards for PowerPoint outputs in Quarto and Rmd